JuliaLang/juliaup/README.md

 ## Path used by Juliaup

-Juliaup will by default use `~/.julia/juliaup` to store Julia versions and configuration files.
-This can be changed by setting the `JULIAUP_HOME` environment variable.
+Juliaup will by default use the Julia depot at `~/.julia` to store Julia versions and configuration files.
+This can be changed by setting the `JULIAUP_DEPOT_PATH` environment variable.
+Caution: Previous versions of Juliaup used the content of the environment variable
+`JULIA_DEPOT_PATH` to locate Juliaup files, the current version changed this behavior and no longer depends on `JULIA_DEPOT_PATH`.

 ## Juliaup server